trailofbits/qt-multiplier/docs/manual.md

 ## Entity Explorer

 The entity explorer works like a full database search.
-Enter the search string and optionally select `Exact` to perform exact matching.
+Enter the search string and either select `Exact` or `Containing`.

-Results can be further filtered either by category (using the combo box at the top) or with the `CMD + F` shortcut.
+Results can be further filtered either by category (using the combo box at the top) or with the searching and filtering shortcuts.

 ## Reference Explorer